LucaGr-git/MinecraftMazer/README.md

 Luca - Build Maze and Cleanup Task, E1, Testing Alysha Code Alysha - Solve Maze functions, E2, Testing Tommy Code Tommy - Generate Maze functions, E3, Testing Luca Code

+LUCA GROSSO ENHANCEMENT:
+- use enhancements via the terminal argument "-enhancement"
+- the enhancement does not carve paths around obstacles due to time constraints
+- also the solve menu options will not work properly as they are designed to work with a flat maze